Jfri3ss/Python-Numpy-Doc/README.md

-Sure, here are the common interview questions and answers for a Nursing RN position, formatted without markdown for easy copying:

 1. **Tell me about a time you had a conflict with a coworker.
 How did you handle it?**

    **Tip:** Emphasize your communication skills, professionalism, and ability to resolve conflicts amicably.